Exploring the Role of Competency-Based Education in High Schools

 • Collaborating with colleagues to create interdisciplinary, competency-based curricula that align with state standards and real-world applications.

-See also The Impact of Immigration on U.S. High School Education
+See also The Importance of Teacher Training in High School Education

 Professional development should be ongoing and embedded within the school culture, allowing teachers to continuously refine their practices and keep abreast of best practices in CBE.